STOP SNORING!

 If you are confident you would like the procedure done, you can book to have the assessment and procedure performed on the same visit

-Frequently asked questions are listed below, as well as a snoring scale and sleepiness scale, to help you measure the effects of your snoring.
+Frequently asked questions are listed below, as well as a snoring and sleepiness scale to help you measure the current effects of your snoring.

 1. What is done?

-You sit in a chair or on the edge of a bed.
-With your mouth open, local anaesthetic is applied to numb the soft palate.
+You sit in a chair or on the edge of a bed with your mouth open.
+The doctor uses local anaesthetic to numb the soft palate.
 A probe is then inserted into the soft palate and held there for around 30 seconds while radiofrequency is applied.
 The probe is then inserted into a second site on the soft palate and removed after 30 seconds.
-That's it done!
+With longer palates, a third insertion may also be required.

 2. Does it work?

-80% of people will respond to one treatment.
-People with exceptionally loud snoring or a long, loose soft palate are more likely to need a second treatment.
+80% of people will reduce their snoring following one treatment.
+People with very loud snoring or a long, loose soft palate are more likely to need a second treatment.
 With a second treatment, 90% of people will respond overall.
-Those people who haven't responded after two treatments can still have a third and fourth treatment if required.
+Some people will even require a third or fourth treatment to stop them snoring disruptively.

 3. How does it work?

 The probe emits a radiofrequency wave which is absorbed by surrounding tissue over a very short radius (3mm).
-This wave causes the tissue to heat, effectively causing a controlled burn (without charring or smoke).
+This wave heats the tissue, causing a controlled burn (no charring or smoke!)
 As the burn heals, the tissue shortens and stiffens, becoming less floppy and thereby less able to generate noise.
 Before shortening and stiffening, swelling causes the palate to become more loose and floppy so snoring often worsens before improving.
 Improvement usually begins around 10-14 days after the procedure.
 The full effect is evident after six to eight weeks.

 4. Does it hurt?

-There is minimal discomfort.
-A very fine needle is used to inject the local anaesthetic so there is a pin-prick sensation as the needle is inserted.
+A fine needle is used to inject the local anaesthetic so there is a pin-prick sensation as the needle is inserted.
 This soon disappears as the local anaesthetic numbs the area.
-There is sometimes a warm sensation while the probe is held in the soft palate.
+There is sometimes a warm or hot sensation while the probe is held in the soft palate.
 After the procedure there is a mild sensation of a sore throat and swelling which usually passes within 3-4 days.
 The average pain score is two out of ten and any pain is typically dealt to with mouthwash and/or paracetamol.
 Most people do not require any pain relief.

 4. Is it safe?